Phani5611/Bus-Ticket-Reservation-Final/README.md

 ```

 ## Project Structure Overview
-- ApiResponse - Classes Responsible for handling status code's and error messages of the requests.
+- APIResponse - Classes Responsible for handling status code's and error messages of the requests.

 - Config - Contains all the security and other configurations.

-- Exceptions - Contains custom exceptions for handling.
+- Exceptions - Contains custom exceptions for handling error's.

+- InputValidation - Responsible for validating input correctness.

 - Controller - Handles all the HTTP requests from frontend or client.